Anheier and Hallerberg present recommendations at Buenos Aires T20 meeting.

 Mark Hallerberg , Dean of Research and Faculty and Professor of Public Management and Political Economy

-Luciana Cingolani , Assistant Professor for Public Administration
+Luciana Cingolani , Assistant Professor of Public Administration

-Jean Pisani-Ferry , Professor of Economics and Public Management
+Jean Pisani-Ferry , Professor Emeritus of Economics and Public Management

 Kai Wegrich , Professor of Public Administration and Public Policy